jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 ## When will ETW be useful?
 - Automate near-real-time responses that COTS can't do.
-- Want custom profiling of process-network events.
+- Custom profiling of process-network events.

 ## What does the ETW examples cover?
 The simpler version within this folder shows how tthe ETW helper class receive network events.